Leonard Thompson (American football): Pro career

 In 1986, his final season in the NFL, Thompson caught 25 passes for 320 yards and five touchdowns.
 However, he would have a shining moment that season.
 In a nationally televised Monday Night game against the Chicago Bears, catching a touchdown pass from rookie Chuck Long.
 However, the Bears came back to beat the Lions 16-13.
 This wasn't the only time Thompson came through in a nationally televised game.
 In a Thanksgiving contest against the New York Jets in 1985, Thompson caught three touchdown passes from Eric Hipple as the Lions cruised to a 31-20 win.

 Thompson's NFL career came to an end when the Lions released him after the preseason in 1987.
 Thompson ended his career as the Lions all-time leader in touchdown receptions with 35, a mark that was passed by Herman Moore and later by Calvin Johnson, the latter who is now the Lions all-time leader in touchdown receptions.
-Thompson ranked at third with 35.
+Thompson is now ranked at third with 35.